Bear Creek Nature Center

 COVID 19 Update

 Bear Creek Nature Center and Fountain Creek Nature Centers are now open to the public.
 MASKS ARE REQUIRED INSIDE THE NATURE CENTERS.
-The State Public Order has ordered that any person entering a government building must wear a medical grade or cloth face mask.

 At this time, we are limiting the number of visitors at one time and we ask that you maintain a distance of at least 6 feet from other visitors and staff while in the center.